Learn how Peter Lik's photography prints are made for his galleries, and how you can own breathtaking fine art photography without breaking the bank.

 11) Lik Fine Art Venetian, The Grand Canal Shoppes, Las Vegas

-The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and even during the first pandemic year of 2020, still received over 19 million.
-And in 2021, it rebounded back to 32 million visitors.
+The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and during the first pandemic year of 2020, still received over 19 million.
+In 2021, it rebounded back to 32 million, and the latest count for 2022 is a reported 38.8 million visitors.

 It is mainly through the countless tourists flowing through his beautiful high-end galleries that he has grown a strong brand that people recognize, which in turn leads many to believe that he is the originator of the oversized acrylic face mount landscape print.

-Although that is certainly not true, it is fair to say he can be credited with helping to promote the medium.
+This is simply not true, although it is fair to say he can be credited with helping to promote the medium.

-Recently I spoke to a friend who mentioned that he had seen some Peter Lik landscape prints and exclaimed how beautiful they were and that the "presentation looked incredible".
+Recently I spoke to a friend who had seen some Peter Lik prints and as he enthusiastically described them to me, it was clear that he was fascinated by the glossy, vibrant artworks.

-He was impressed by the prints, and it occurred to me that although my friend knows that I am also a landscape photographer, he had never seen my fine art prints in person, which are similar in the sense that I also make them available in large gallery sizes printed with the acrylic medium.
+It occurred to me that although my friend knows that I am a landscape photographer, he had never seen my own fine art prints in person, which are similar in that I also offer them in very large gallery sizes printed as acrylic face mounts.

-There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as 'Peter Lik style photography', and seem to be under the notion that he is the only photographer that produces or sells such works.
+There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as 'Peter Lik style photography', and seem to be under the notion that he is the only photographer that produces or sells their work this way.

 It actually makes sense that some buyers may be under this false impression.
-With Lik's broad exposure since the early 2000's, he has been able to build a strong brand through the presence of galleries visited by hundreds of thousands of tourists every year.
+Considering Lik's broad exposure since the early 2000's, he has built his brand through the presence of galleries visited by hundreds of thousands of tourists every year.
 Therefore, many people recognize his name and have seen his work in person.

-So although it may be that the Peter was one of the early photographers to help popularize the large, vibrant prints that seem to have become synonymous with his name, in reality he is not the only artist producing large fine art acrylic landscape photography prints.
+So although it may be that the Peter was one of the early photographers to help popularize the large, vibrant prints that seem to have become synonymous with his name, in reality he is only one of many artists producing their work in the acrylic face mount print style.

 Have You Visited A Lik Gallery?